 Early History of the Abbae family

-Another 154 words (11 lines of text) covering the years 1219 and 1370 are included under the topic Early Abbae History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abbae research.
+Another 69 words (5 lines of text) covering the years 1219 and 1370 are included under the topic Early Abbae History in all our PDF Extended History products and printed products wherever possible.

 Abbae Spelling Variations

 Translation in medieval times was an undeveloped science and was often carried out without due care.
 For this reason, many early Scottish names appeared radically altered when written in English.
 The spelling variations of Abbae include Abbey, Aba, Abbe, Abbie, Abey, Abbeys, Aby and others.